 curl_setopt($curl, CURLOPT_VERBOSE, TRUE);

-From the command line, you must use the following switches:.
-Parsing line with delimiter in Python
+From the command line, you can use the following switches:.

 curl_setopt($curl, CURLOPT_STDERR, $fp);